 Desire for greater quality and features

 While we didn’t specifically call this out in the video, we also wanted to increase the quality, insulation and features of our RV.
 We plan to continue RVing in the long term.
-Yes, our Tiffin gas motorhome is still decent quality, but we knew we wanted something more solid, substantial and better insulated.
+Yes, our Tiffin gas motorhome is still decent quality.
+But we knew we wanted something more solid, substantial and better insulated.
 These are important needs for us as full-time RVers.
-And while we got by just fine with our 8 cubic foot RV fridge for a long time, we really started to look forward to having a residential fridge again – which wasn’t an option to install in Rocky.
+And while we got by just fine with our 8 cubic foot RV fridge for a long time, we really started to look forward to having a residential fridge again.
+This wasn’t an option to install in Rocky.

 We’ll talk more about some of the other features we were looking for in a future post/video.
 But our desire to switch RVs ended up being a perfect storm of desiring a change and a new experience, increased capacities and quality for the longer term, as well as wanting to better equip our RV for more off-grid camping.